Putin, Biden plan high-stakes phone call in Ukraine crisis | Law-Order

 - Russian Federation

-Russian President Vladimir Putin and US President Joe Biden are to hold a high-stakes telephone call on Saturday as tensions over a possibility imminent invasion of Ukraine escalated sharply and the US announced plans to evacuate its embassy in the Ukrainian capital.
+With the risk of war looming larger, Russian President Vladimir Putin and US President Joe Biden were to hold a high-stakes telephone call Saturday as a tense world watched and worried that an invasion of Ukraine could begin within days.

-Before talking to Biden, Putin is to have a call with French President Emmanuel Macron, who met with him in Moscow earlier in the week to try to resolve the crisis.
+Before talking to Biden, Putin was to have a call with French President Emmanuel Macron, who met with him in Moscow earlier in the week to try to resolve the biggest security crisis between Russia and the West since the Cold War.

+In a sign that American officials were preparing for the worst, the United States announced plans to evacuate its embassy in the Ukrainian capital, and Britain joined other European nations in urging its citizens to leave Ukraine.

-Russia has massed troops near the Ukraine border and has sent troops to exercises in neighbouring Belarus, but insistently denies that it intends to launch an offensive against Ukraine.
+Russia has massed well over 100,000 troops near the Ukraine border and has sent troops to exercises in neighbouring Belarus, but denies that it intends to launch an offensive against Ukraine.

-However, Russian Foreign Ministry spokeswoman Maria Zakharova said Saturday that the country has “optimized” staffing at its embassy in Kyiv, but said the move was in response to concerns about possible military actions from the Ukrainian side.

-“We conclude that our American and British colleagues apparently know about some military actions being prepared in Ukraine that could significantly complicate the situation in the security sphere,” she said in a statement.
+The timing of any possible Russian military action remained a key question.

+The US picked up intelligence that Russia is looking at Wednesday as a target date, according to a US official familiar with the findings.
+The official, who was not authorised to speak publicly and did so only on condition of anonymity, would not say how definitive the intelligence was.
+The White House publicly underscored that the US does not know with certainty whether Putin is committed to invasion.

+''We are not afraid, we're without panic, all is under control,” he said.

+US Defense Secretary Lloyd Austin and his Russian counterpart, Sergei Shoigu, also held telephone discussions on Saturday.

-“In this situation, fearing possible provocations by the Kyiv regime or third countries, we actually decided to somewhat optimize the staffing of Russian foreign missions in Ukraine.”
-Britain on Saturday told its nationals to leave Ukraine.
-Armed Forces Minister James Heappey told the BBC that UK troops that have been training the Ukrainian army also would leave the country.
-Germany and the Netherlands also called on their citizens to leave as soon as possible.
+U.K. troops that have been training the Ukrainian army also planned to leave the country.
+Germany, the Netherlands and Italy called on their citizens to leave as soon as possible.

+A State Department travel advisory on Saturday said most American staff at the Kyiv embassy have been ordered to leave and other US citizens should depart the country as well.

 Adding to the sense of crisis, the Pentagon ordered an additional 3,000 US troops to Poland to reassure allies.